xdrop/Java-Bytecode/README.rst

 Overview
 ========

-This is a package for introducing Java bytecode syntax highlighting to the `SublimeText  <http://www.sublimetext.com/>`_ editor (*ST2/ST3*).
+This is a package for introducing Java bytecode syntax highlighting to the `Sublime Text  <http://www.sublimetext.com/>`_ editor (*ST2/ST3*).

 Currently supported: